akeylesslabs/akeyless-javascript-sdk/docs/DefaultApi.md

 var opts = {
   'metadata': "metadata_example", // String | Metadata about the key
+  'tag': "tag_example", // String | List of the tags attached to this key.
+To specify multiple tags use argument multiple times- -t Tag1 -t Tag2
   'splitLevel': "splitLevel_example", // String | The number of fragments that the item will be split into (not includes customer fragment)
   'customerFrgId': "customerFrgId_example" // String | The customer fragment ID that will be used to create the key (if empty, the key will be created independently of a customer fragment)
 };